 As shared in Jon Young’s book, What the Robin Knows: How Birds Reveal the Secrets of the Natural World, participants will experience the core vocabulary of bird language, including tools for interpreting the language and behavior of birds around the world, including:

 - The Five Voices of the Birds

 - and more!

 COST: For this event we offer three pricing tiers (see below).
-Tier 1 tickets are priced below the cost per participant, while tiers 2 & 3 are priced above cost.
+Tier 1 tickets are priced below the cost per participant, while tiers 2 & 3 are priced at and above cost.
 By choosing a higher price point, you are making it possible for us to offer reduced tuition to those who cannot afford the full price.
 This is done as part of an effort to make this event as accessible as possible.
 Thank you for choosing the price point that is appropriate for you!

 Tier 2 = $750

 Rustic camping space is provided and all delicious meals are catered by our wonderful chef Carin.
 We use organic and local foods when possible and can accommodate gluten free, vegetarian, vegan and other dietary preferences.
 For questions email email@example.com